Director

 Director of the Bach Winchester Voices is Andrew Hayman.
 He is a versatile musician, balancing his time as a conductor, accompanist, teacher, and singer, working with several choirs in and around Hampshire.

-He is the Musical Director of Hampshire County Youth Choir, Kingsgate Voices, and Southampton Choral Society, working with singers of all ages and experience.
-With these groups he has covered a huge variety of repertoire, from Machaut to MacMillan, and Fats Waller to Fleetwood Mac, with performances in prestigious venues such as Romsey Abbey, Winchester Cathedral and Chapel, the Anvil, and the Royal Albert Hall.
-Andrew has a particular delight in performing the music of Bach, and to date has directed over 70 of his cantatas, as well as larger works such as his Christmas Oratorio, and St John Passion.
-In March this year, he will direct the Kingsgate and Southern Voices in a performance of the St Matthew Passion at Romsey Abbey.
+He is the Musical Director of Hampshire County Youth Choir, Kingsgate Voices, Southampton Choral Society and Bach Winchester Voices, working with singers of all ages and experience.
+His time with these groups has included directing a huge variety of repertoire, from Machaut to MacMillan, and Fats Waller to Fleetwood Mac.
+He has a particular delight in performing the music of Bach, and to date has covered over 75 of his cantatas, as well as larger works such as the Christmas Oratorio, the St John Passion and the St Matthew Passion.
+These choirs have taken him to prestigious venues such as Romsey Abbey, Winchester Cathedral, the Anvil and the Royal Albert Hall.

 When not on the podium, Andrew can often be seen behind a keyboard for many of life’s important events, providing music for baptisms, weddings, funerals, or even jazz cocktail events.
 He teaches piano and singing for Hampshire Music Service and regularly accompanies local choral society rehearsals, including for the Waynflete Singers.
 He has composed for the various choirs he has been associated with, including a commission for a setting of The Spacious Firmament for premiere under Luke Jerram’s "Museum of the Moon" exhibition in Winchester Cathedral.

-Andrew received his formative musical education in Newport Cathedral, Monmouth School, Wells Cathedral and then at Magdalen College, Oxford.
-Having graduated with his degree in Music there, and singing in the college choir, he spent ten years as a lay clerk, firstly in Christ Church Cathedral, Oxford, and then Winchester Cathedral.
+Andrew received his formative musical education in Newport Cathedral, Monmouth School, Wells Cathedral and then at Magdalen College, Oxford, where he sang in the choir.
+Having graduated with his degree in Music there, he spent ten years as a Lay Clerk, firstly in Christ Church Cathedral, Oxford, and then at Winchester Cathedral.
 He has also remained active as an organist, earning his ARCO and accompanying choirs in numerous cathedrals across the country.

 Guest directors